South End Small Business Saturday

 Start your day in one of the three festival hubs:

 - Camden Road, start at East-West Boulevard and Camden, arm yourself with a map and directions from a friendly tour guide and set out to explore the great shops, restaurant and art galleries on and around Camden.
 Pop-up shops will line the street leading you to the brick and mortar shops who will have doors open, music playing, festive snacks and gifts.
-There are also some special happenings inside the shops of South End:

 - 2525 Distribution Street, with Dudeapalooza at C3 Lab.
 11am – 5pm.
 Plentiful parking, local shops featuring gifts for dudes (and no potpourri), original works of art for sale, and the C3 Outdoor Biergarten with a heated outdoor tent, Triple C beer and food trucks slinging BBQ and taco goodness.
 Then take the free trolley to the next stop…